Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 - The Contact page contains a simple form along with alternative contact options and a google map to illustrate where the business owner is located.

 ### Future Development

 In the future I intend to develop this site further for my client before going live.
 The following features will be implemented:
-- The contact form will be connected to the client email and fully fully funcioning with sent message for the user.
+- The contact form will be connected to the client email and fully functioning with sent message for the user.
 - The client has expressed some interest in perhaps developing a blog section to the site down the road.
-- Live social media links will be added to the footer.
+- Client social media links will be added to the footer which are currently directed to Code Institute for demonstration purposes.

-### Technologies Used
+## Technologies Used

 - HTML5
 - CSS3 - Along with using CSS for styling, it has also been used to create a text reveal animation on the homepage.
 It was decided to hide this feature when viewing on mobile as the screen just looked cluttered and hindered site viewing.